dexhunter/NUS_RI2001A_16_ST_II/README.md

 Most basic usage of R. A lot of credit goes to @akrun since he answered my question in stackoverflow.
 See the [link] (http://stackoverflow.com/questions/38428111/count-unique-values-of-multiple-columns-in-r)

+Since the guide for assignment2 is already too detailed, there is nothing more to be done for this assignment.